MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 __Figure x.
 Measure E1 Optimization Results for Duration__

 The optimization kept the `Maximum Limit Fraction` fixed at 50% and focused on optimizing the `Minimum Limit Duration`.
-Because the annual energy cost only varied by about two USD between the discrete variables in the pre-optimization, this analysis forewent a formal optimization and chose a duration of 40 minutes as the value that minimized the annual energy cost.
+Because the annual energy cost only varied by about 2.00 USD between the discrete variables in the pre-optimization, this analysis forewent a formal optimization and chose a duration of 40 minutes as the value that minimized the annual energy cost.
 The energy cost and use savings for a 40 minute demand limit duration was % and % as shown in Figure x. and x. below.

 ![image](png/measure_e1_optimized_energy_cost.png)